cran-task-views/CompositionalData/CompositionalData.md

 also for comparison to methods based on the log-ratio methodology.
 -->

+-   `r pkg("coda.base")`: provides optimized and user-friendly implementations of functions to compute log-ratio coordinate representations of various types, including principal component and principal balance coordinates, as well as log-ratio coordinates from tailored orthonormal basis.
+It also allows to compute some basic compositional statistics.

 -   `r pkg("aIc")`: statistical tests to identify compositional _pathologies_ in data.
-Namely, coherence of correlations, dominance of distance, perturbation invariance, and singularity of the covariation matrix.
+Namely, coherence of correlations, dominance of distances, perturbation invariance, and singularity of the covariation matrix.
 Supports multiple data transformations such as proportional, centred log-ratio (clr), and others from common R packages.

 <!--